After-BMFI/MacChanger/README.md

 👤 Author

-Created and maintained by Jeff Rogers is the CEO and Founder of Nutronix https://www.nutronix.pw Nutronix.pw also the Creator of BMFI on GitHub
+Created and maintained by Jeff Rogers is the CEO & Founder of Nutronix https://www.nutronix.pw Nutronix.pw also the Creator of BMFI on GitHub
 ⭐ Final Notes
 MacChanger is designed to behave like a professional Kali tool: